The Ultimate Salkantay Trek Packing List: What to Take (and What to Leave Behind)

 2 x sports bras

-1 x gloves – to keep your fingers warm on those chilly mornings | Men’s | Women’s (you can also buy locally made, woolen gloves in Cusco)
+1 x gloves – to keep your fingers warm on those chilly mornings | Waterproof and windproof gloves (you can also buy locally made, woolen gloves in Cusco)

-Hiking boots – make sure you’ve broken these in beforehand, the Salkantay Trail is not the place to do that!
+Hiking boots – make sure you’ve broken these in beforehand, the Salkantay Trail is not the place to do that! | Hoka Men’s Hiking Boots | Columbia Women’s Newton Ridge Hiking Boots

 Light sneakers or flip flops – to wear around camp in the evening.
 Trust me, you’ll be happy to take your hiking boots off each night!
-We both took our trusty Havaianas | Men’s Women’s
+We both took our trusty Havaianas but I think a pair of Tevas sandals are better so you can wear socks to keep your toes warm!

 Socks x 6 pairs – I’ve found that layering socks can help to prevent blisters when you trek Salkantay.
 I put on a thin pair of socks, then a thicker pair over the top.
 Make sure you also factor in a pair of socks to wear at night so you’re not putting on sweaty socks | Men’s lightweight socks | Men’s hiking socks | Women’s lightweight socks Women’s cushioned hiking socks